 - Identification cards, debit cards, CCW permits, etc.

 - EDC Keys

 Carryon Bag #2 – Tier Three EDC Bag and BOB

-For my primary carry on bag, I use a Professional Slim Junior Laptop Backpack.
-This is, hands down, the best backpack I’ve found to use as a carry on for traveling.
+For my primary carry-on bag, I use a Professional Slim Junior Laptop Backpack.
+This is hands down, the best backpack I’ve found to use as a carry-on for traveling.
 It’s a little pricey but is well worth it if you fly regularly.
 It is TSA checkpoint-friendly and has a ton of storage spaces.
 Those storage spaces are well thought out and are great for being organized.
-It’s comfortable to carry and works well as a hasty bug out bag.
-With that said, should it be considered as a primary BOB?
+It’s comfortable to carry and works well as a hasty bug-out bag.
+With that said, should it be considered a primary BOB?
 No, probably not, but for traveling purposes, you may find it, or something similar, to be suitable alternatives.

 - Lightweight coat

 - Socks – both daily wear and backpacking/hiking.

 - Long and short sleeve shirts

 - Computer with charger

 - iPad with charging cord